micmejia/bible-dump/AMPC/Matthew/Matt 8.md

-And saying, Lord, my servant boy is lying at the house paralyzed _and_ [^c]distressed with intense pains.
+And saying, Lord, my servant boy is lying at the house paralyzed _and_ distressed with intense pains.